james-t-larson/neutral-times-api/taskell.md

 ## Long-Term Goals

+- Image resizing needs to be added to support a responsive layout
+- Remove Swagger, find yaml to mark down converter
+- Switch to an open source LLM
 - Add Gem for readibility
     > Can be used to guage the performance of a prompt
     * [ ] Add column to track the current prompts readibility